Black Twitter Unites To Rebuke Tevin Campbell Slander

 So rather than dragging Tevin Campbell for looking crazy in a picture or being too incognito, his talents are being triumphed by the Black Twitter delegation.
 That and the relief that he isn’t trending for the wrong reasons.

+In case you forgot, Tevin Campbell was co-signed by the late, great Prince and Quincy Jones.
 Peep some of the best reactions in the gallery.